heptarch/heptarch.github.io/drafts/tarkovsky.md

 Eventually, I understood I was to organize, evaluate, and possibly digitize an unpublished portion of the Martyrlog, kept in a locked room on the fourth floor.
-The caretaker would provide the necessary keys, and at the end of the summer, I would report to a professor of Polish literature in Warsaw.
+The caretaker would give me the keys, and at the end of the summer, I would report to a professor of Polish literature in Warsaw.

 The "caretaker" was a thin, ungainly woman called Chiara who smoked